membraneframework-labs/guide/chapter1/element.md

 In above definition, atom :always means that pad of this element is always available.
 The second option is 'dynamic' which means that pad is being created on request, for example, during the 'playing' state.

 :pull declares the mode of the pad.
 It means that this element sends buffers to the next element only when they are demanded.
-Demands are received in `handle_demand` callback and they may refer to number of bytes or buffers to send.
+Demands are received in `handle_demand` callback and they may refer to the number of bytes or buffers to send.
 The unit is specified by next argument - `demand_in: :bytes`.
 Pull mode is often used when playing real-time media.

-The second options is :push mode, that means that element will send buffers whenever it wants or whenever they are available.
-In this case specifying demand unit is unnecessary.
+The second option is :push mode, that means that element will send buffers whenever it wants or whenever they are available.
+In this case, specifying demand unit is unnecessary.

 ## `handle_init/1`

 In handle_init we will initialize internal state of the element.
 As the first argument of callback options will be received.
-In our state we will create variable for counting buffers and timer.
+In our state, we will create variable for counting buffers and timer.
 Timer won't be initialized at this point, we will wait for 'handle_play' callback, which informs that pipeline is in the `playing` state.

 ``` elixir
 @impl